Dolibarr/dolibarr/SECURITY.md

 ONLY vulnerabilities discovered, when the following setup on test platform is used, are "valid":

-* The version to analyze must be the last version available in the "develop" branch or in the last stable "vX.Y" released version.
+* The version to analyze must be the last version available in the "develop" branch.
 Reports on vulnerabilities already fixed (so already reported) in the develop branch will not be validated.
 * $dolibarr_main_prod must be set to 1 in conf.php
 * $dolibarr_nocsrfcheck must be kept to the value 0 in conf.php (this is the default value)
 * $dolibarr_main_force_https must be set to something else than 0.